INTO-CPS-Association/example_digital-twin_incubator/README.md

+Much information is currently captured in issues.
+PLease consult the issues for information.

 # The Incubator Digital Twin

 This is a case study of an Incubator with the purpose of understanding the steps and processes involved in developing a digital twin system.